 Do not be deceived by fancy packaging… there appeared to be little correlation between packaging and quality of product.
 More likely, nice packaging resulted in higher prices.
 I can appreciate the effort and investment in packaging, but this should sway you little in your search for the best and the best value chicharon.

 Expiry dates range from about 15 days to 3 months!
 Ideally, it’s best to buy chicharon that has been freshly cooked and packed.
-At Zubuchon, we cook chicharon 3 times a week, in relatively small batches.
+At Zubuchon, we cook chicharon 6 times a week, in relatively small batches.
 It is a pain in the neck, but it ensures that we almost always have fresh stocks.
-It also means that for the airport, we replenish every 2-3 days.
-And the chances of your buying chicharon cooked within the last 36 hours is fairly high.
-At our stores, the chances are you are buying chicharon cooked within the last 3-4 days.
+It also means that for the airport, we replenish daily, and often twice daily.
+And the chances of your buying chicharon cooked within the last 24 hours is fairly high.
+At our restaurants, the chances are you are buying chicharon cooked within the last 1-3 days.
 Our packs are generally labeled with expiry dates of 15 days after the chicharon was cooked.
 It can last another week or two after that, but we don’t recommend it.
 I believe we had the shortest published expiry dates of all packs tried.
 We did notice several other brands with one month, two month and even three month expiry dates.
 Personally, I think 2-3 months is simply way too long and unless they are using preservatives, special packing that removes air from the package, etc., you are likely to detect an increasing level of rancidity in your chicharon.
 It probably won’t harm you, but it won’t be the best tasting chicharon, either.
 Of the several packs we tried, at least 30% were noticeably to ridiculously rancid.
-Try to stick to products that were cooked within the last 10-15 days or LESS when you consume the product.
+Try to stick to products that were cooked within the last 5-10 days or LESS when you consume the product.
 I do like those stalls that sell freshly cooked chicharon, but most of them do the airy skin only (and often with re-used vegetable oil rather than lard) versions and I prefer chicharon with laman.
 Don’t buy chicharon and let it sit in your pantry for another month or so.
 I have never frozen chicharon, but that’s worth a try I suppose — I just threw a pack into deep freeze for a couple of weeks to see if that yields reasonable preservation of taste and crunchiness.